(This post may contain affiliate links. Please read our disclosure policy for more information.)

 Research the Trail

-There are many dog friendly hiking trails, but there are also plenty that do not allow pets on the trail (many National Parks do not allow dogs on the hiking trails).
+There are many dog-friendly hiking trails, but there are plenty that does not allow pets on the trail (many National Parks do not allow dogs on the hiking trails).
 Before you head out, make sure to check the trail regulations before you go.
-AllTrails and ProTrails often show dog friendly hikes and cover many trails across the US, but with user-generated content, it’s not always accurate.
-The trail management system website is your best bet for up to date and accurate information.
+AllTrails and ProTrails often show dog-friendly hikes and cover many trails across the US.
+The user-generated content isn’t always accurate, however.
+The trail management system website is your best bet for up-to-date and accurate information.

 Warning: if you reach a trail and find that dogs are not allowed, find another nearby trail.
 NEVER leave a dog locked in a car, even with the windows down.
 Vehicles can reach fatal temperatures very fast.

 Leash regulations also vary from trail to trail.
 Some require all dogs to be leashed, while others only allow dogs to be off-leash with a Voice and Sight Control tag.
-Even if leashes aren’t required, it’s always safer to keep them on a leash (this leash can be used hands free or choose a harness for even greater control) – and an excited dog on a leash will ‘pull’ you up the mountain.
+It’s always safer to keep pets on a leash, even if leashes aren’t required.
+Find a leash that can be used hands-free or choose a harness for even greater control) – and an excited dog on a leash will ‘pull’ you up the mountain.
 Leashes are also often appreciated by other hikers.
-While your dog might not run off while hiking off-leash, some can be a intimidating for kids and other leashed dogs.
+While your dog might not run off while hiking off-leash, some can be intimidating for kids and other leashed dogs.

 Check the Weather

 Your preparation for the weather (both at the trailhead and at the summit) can make or break a hike.
-Cold weather may require some layers for your dog, especially when climbing to higher elevations.
+Cold weather may require some layers for your dog, especially when the trail brings you to higher elevations.
 Warmer weather means packing more water than usual (for both you and your dog).